parnham/css_animation.dart/README.md

 using the same instance of CssAnimation since it is simply using the name of that rule.

-CssAnimation instances cannot be modified (yet) so re-use is not an option at this stage, but be wary of creating large numbers of new instances since it adds a new rule to the stylesheet which is not removed.
-This may have an unfortunate effect on performance.
+A CssAnimation instance can now be modified, but if new instances are being created continuously then call destroy() once an instance has been used to ensure that the rule is removed from the stylesheets.

 Please note that it does not attempt to fallback to javascript/dart driven animations if the CSS3 capabilities are not there, it simply won't work in